deMouraPaulo/FAMA/README.md

  These codes serves as a supplementary tool for theoretical analysis of
  - "Fast, Slow and Opportunistic Fluid Antenna Multiple Access (FAMA) under Nakagami-m fading channels and also to MRT-FAMA networks.
-Obs.: in some articles 'MRT-FAMA network' is called 'cell-free network'".,
+Obs.: in some articles 'MRT-FAMA network' is called 'cell-free network' ".

 The codes calculate and simulate theoretical OP for FAMA under Nakagami-m fading channels in